Fancy starting your own blog or online biz?

 this is a topic in its own right but, the question I get asked most frequently is how to find appropriate affiliate programmes for a particular niche.
 Now my absolute top recommendation for this is Awin.
 I talk about it more in this post but honestly, there is a brand for every possible niche you can imagine within the walls of this platform!
 Along with Ultimate Bundles and Amazon, this is my main source of income across the blog and Pinterest.

-The Yorkshire Pudding has a strict policy of only working with brands that will be suitable for our audience.
+Life Over Laundry has a strict policy of only working with brands that will be suitable for our audience.
 There is absolutely no point in jumping to work with brands that pull the audience in a miss-mash of directions.
 As such, I set myself a strict strategy in my business plan of how I will work with brands.
 This includes:

 - How much I will charge